towcorp/Scrapping_Mercadolivre/README.md

   3. Open the terminal (CMD or PowerShell of your choice) and run the program and save the file in csv or json according to your preference

-          - scrapy runspider 2_mercadolibre.py -o mercado_libre.csv -t csv
+          - scrapy runspider mercadolivre.py -o mercado_livre.csv -t csv

-          - scrapy runspider 2_mercadolibre.py -o mercado_libre.json -t json
+          - scrapy runspider mercadolivre.py -o mercado_livre.json -t json

 ---